seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part14-Bills-and-Expenses.md

 }
 ```

-Notice bill.orgId !== orgId is checked before rendering, and notFound() is called if it fails — this stops one organization from viewing another organization's bill just by guessing or changing the URL's id value.
+Notice `bill.orgId !== orgId` is checked before rendering, and `notFound()` is called if it fails — this stops one organization from viewing another organization's bill just by guessing or changing the URL's id value.

 ### 6. Test the whole flow

-Visit /dashboard/bills/new, pick a vendor, choose an expense account, fill in a couple of line items, and submit.
+Visit `/dashboard/bills/new`, pick a vendor, choose an expense account, fill in a couple of line items, and submit.
 Confirm you land on the bill list with the correct total, then click into the bill to see its detail page.
 Check Neon's SQL Editor:

 ```sql
 SELECT * FROM journal_entries WHERE source_type = 'bill' ORDER BY created_at DESC LIMIT 1;
 ```

-Copy the id from that row, then:
+Copy the `id` from that row, then:

 ```sql
 SELECT * FROM journal_lines WHERE entry_id = 'PASTE_THE_ID_HERE';